The Safe Crossings Foundation 2020 Community Grantmaking Initiative is now open.

-Selected grantee organizations will be expected to report quarterly progress toward goals, using the template provided, throughout the grant period.
+Awarded grantee organizations will be expected to report progress toward goals, using the template provided, throughout the grant period.
 In addition, stories and photos will be required.

 - GRANTMAKING PROCESS

 The process begins with a Letter of Inquiry (LOI) that you will email to us.
 Your letter should be a 1-2 page summary of your proposed project that includes the following: